Cherrybelle

 Cherrybelle, later known as Chibi Chibi, is an Indonesian girl group formed in 2011 under CBM Entertainment.
 The group debuted in 2011 with nine members consisting of Angel, Anisa, Cherly, Christy, Devi, Felly, Gigi, Ryn, and Wenda.
 In the following years after their debut, the group went through major member changes.
 In 2012, Devi and Wenda's contracts were terminated while Annisa departed the group in 2013; they were replaced by Kezia, Steffy, and Novi.
 In 2015, group-leader Cherly along with Felly, Gigi, Kezia, Ryn, and Steffy left the group citing differences with their label, leaving only Angel, Christy, and Novi.
-Despite continuing to introduce new members, the group keep losing its members until their indefinite hiatus in mid 2018.
+Despite continuing to introduce new members, the group continued to lose members until their indefinite hiatus in mid 2018.

 History

-2011 - 2015: Early career and member changes
+2011–2015: Early career and member changes

 Cherrybelle was formed on 27 February 2011.
 Beginning as a meeting of 2 old friends, Teguh Sanjaya & Dino Raturandang lightly discussed their desire to form a group consisting of teenage girls, although they could not imagine how many members it would later contain.

 An announcement was sent through broadcast medium BlackBerry Messenger, detailing an audition for the formation of a new girl group.
 Dino held open auditions in Jakarta, in which 400 girls attended.
 After several auditions, nine girls were selected to be in the initial formation, thus conceiving a girl band that would later be named Cherrybelle.
 At the beginning of its formation, Chibi consisted of Angel, Anisa, Cherly, Christy, Devi, Felly, Gigi, Ryn, and Wenda.
 Cherrybelle is taken from two words borrowed from foreign languages, "cherry" & "belle" (beautiful in French).
 The philosophy behind this name was that the personnel of Cherrybelle were teenage girls who were "sweet", "adorable", "hot", & "beautiful".

 After several months of training, including occasional rigorous practices lasting until 3 a.m., along with living together for a month to improve interpersonal relationships, in August 2011 Cherry Belle released Love is You, an EP with five tracks.
 The album was released as both a standard & deluxe edition.
 The band's 1st single, "Dilema" ("Dilemma") was released soon after and received significant airplay.
 Cherrybelle also performed regularly, both on television and in concert.
 They have also amassed numerous fans, who go by the nickname Twibies.
-On April 8 2012,the group launched Love is You, a film directed by Hanny Saputra, which detailed their rise to stardom.
+On 8 April 2012, the group launched Love is You, a film directed by Hanny Saputra, which detailed their rise to stardom.
 The members portrayed a fictionalized version of themselves.
 The film has the same title as their 2nd single.